Connect with a certified trainer for free

 Non-operative treatment

-• Rest from activity that places stress on the wrist
+• Rest from activities that strain or twist the wrist.

-• Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen and naproxen, for pain relief
+• Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen or naproxen, ease pain and inflammation.

-• Wearing a splint or cast for several weeks to • Immobilize the wrist
+• Wearing a splint or cast for several weeks to immobilize and support the wrist during healing.

 Try these exercises to help address your condition: